 For additional information, see Endometriosis: No, Severe Pain Is NOT “Normal”

-Andropause, aometimes referred to as “Male Menopause,” is the gradual, age-related decline of hormonal function in men.
+Andropause, sometimes referred to as “Male Menopause,” is the gradual, age-related decline of hormonal function in men.
 The most dominant of the male hormones (or androgens) is testosterone, which plays a key role in many aspects of overall health.
 Androgens also include dehydroepiandrosterone (DHEA), androstenedione, and other hormones.

 With the decline in testosterone and other androgens, men typically begin to notice changes around the age of 40, including but not limited to: